k5cents/models-markets/README.md

 I will be using the FiveThirtyEight model data to represent the best capabilities of statistical election forecasting.
-FiveThirtyEight has a track record of accuracy over the last decade, including the 2016 Presidential election, where they gave President Trump a 30% chance of winning (compared to 1% from some competitors).
+FiveThirtyEight has a track record of accuracy over the last decade.
 Furthermore, they make the top-line output of their model free to the public.

 The goal of these mathematical forecasting models, [according to